This is Problematic! Podcast

 Easton Phillips

-The other half of the podcast powerhouse is Easton Phillips.
-Originally from the beautiful city of Cincinnati, Easton's historical journey began with the 2014-2015 Youth Docent program at the National Underground Railroad Freedom Center.
-After studying History at the University of Cincinnati and graduating in the spring of 2021, he graduated with a Bachelor of Arts, a minor in Anthropology, and a certificate in International Human Rights.
-By the time he'd celebrated his socially distanced commencement ceremony, he had already been put in contact with the renowned Dr. Charlene Fletcher.
-Hired on as a Research associate that October alongside the exceptional Hannah Murphy, the question became how to best bring Conner Prairie home to those who either could not see it in person, or those history-buffs who wanted to take some history home with them.
-The podcast quickly became a perfect vehicle for historians like Easton to share their expertise, and the best is yet to come!
+Originally from the beautiful city of Cincinnati, Easton Philip’s historical journey began with the Youth Docent program at the National Underground Railroad Freedom Center.
+After studying History at the University of Cincinnati he was hired as a Research associate at Conner Prairie in October 2021.
+When faced with the question of how to share the stories of Conner Prairie to those who have never experienced it or for our local community to dive deeper into topics, the podcast quickly became a perfect vehicle for historians like Easton to share their expertise, and the best is yet to come!

 Follow on Instagram @thisisproblematicpodcastcp